Z-Teknologsektionen/ztek/README.md

 This is what the current `.env` file looks for this project.
 Reach out to other members to get the correct values.

 Now you should be able to run the project and connect to all relevant databases.
+If the code still throws an error, try restarting the ESLint server by pressing `ctrl + shift + p` and typing `ESLint: Restart ESLint Server`.

 ### File Structure